artefactual/archivematica-docs/user-manual/archival-storage/archival-storage.rst

    :width: 80%
    :alt: Download all AIP metadata using CSV download

 You will be prompted for a place to store the CSV file.
 The CSV data will include values for all the columns, regardless of which ones are currently selected.
-It will also include the metadata for each AIP in archival storage, regardless of which ten are currently being displayed on the Archival Storage tab.
+It will also include the metadata for each AIP in archival storage, regardless of which ones are currently being displayed on the Archival Storage tab.

 .. _search-aip: